Martin-Seysen/mmgroup/docs/source/demo_reduction.rst

 This chapter has been written for a mathmatically-inclinded reader who wants to read an implementation demonstrating the reduction algorithm for the Monster group in :cite:`Seysen22`.
-In the section we present a python implementation of that reduction algorithm.
+In the section we present a Python implementation of that reduction algorithm.
 This implementation has been optimized for readability, and not for speed; but it can still be executed and tested.

-Our goal is that the reader may acquire a satisfactory demonstration of the new reduction algorithm by browsing through the python modules in the ``mmgoup.demo`` package only.
+Our goal is present a satisfactory demonstration of the new reduction algorithm in this Chapter of the project documentation.
+Executable Python code can be found in the ``mmgoup.demo`` package.
+Function ``reduce_monster_element`` in the ``mmgroup.demo.reduce_monster`` packgage actually reduces an element of the Monster-

 Demonstrating every tiny detail of the reduction algorithm in Python leads to a bloated software package that is hardly readable or